DcMatch: Unsupervised Multi-Shape Matching with Dual-Level Consistency: Experiment

 \subsubsection{Datasets}

-To assess robustness against variations in mesh connectivity, we follow DUO-FMNet \cite{donati2022deep} and use anisotropically remeshed versions of FAUST and SCAPE, referred to as FAUST\_a and SCAPE\_a, respectively.
-These meshes exhibit highly uneven triangulations, with small, dense triangles on one side and large, coarse triangles on the other.
-Such distortions can significantly degrade the performance of methods sensitive to mesh structure.
+To assess robustness to mesh connectivity variations, we follow DUO-FMNet \cite{donati2022deep} and use anisotropically remeshed versions of FAUST and SCAPE (FAUST\_a and SCAPE\_a), where feature uneven triangulations with small, dense triangles on one side and large, coarse triangles on the other.
+These distortions challenge methods sensitive to mesh structure.